 The lumbar spine in the lower back is comprised of five (or sometimes six) vertebrae that are separated and cushioned by soft intervertebral discs.
 These vertebrae bear the burden of supporting most of the upper body’s weight and are also the most flexible in the entire body.
 This combination of stress and flexibility makes lower back pain extremely common in people of all ages.
 Lumbar discogenic disease is a condition wherein the spongy intervertebral discs in the lower back begin to thin and weaken as a result of years of wear and tear, and explains the gradual loss of flexibility that we all experience as we grow older.

 An interesting aspect of lumbar discogenic disease is that not all patients will know they have the condition.
-A degenerated disc isn’t necessarily symptomatic itself, but could be if disc material comes into contact with the disc’s outer wall, the spinal cord, or one of the nerve roots in the spinal column.
-When this occurs, a number of symptoms can follow, including local pain, muscle weakness, traveling pain, and sciatica.
+A degenerated disc isn’t necessarily symptomatic, but could be if disc material comes into contact with the disc’s outer wall, the spinal cord or one of the nerve roots in the spinal column.
+When this occurs, a number of symptoms can follow, including local pain, muscle weakness, traveling pain and sciatica.

-In most cases, treatment of lumbar discogenic disease consists of conservative, non-surgical techniques, such as:
+In most cases, treatment of lumbar discogenic disease consists of conservative, non-surgical options, such as:

 - Proper stretching